samuelfneumann/GoGym/README.md

 # GoGym: Go Bindings for OpenAI Gym

-This Go module provides functionality to access [OpenAI Gym](https://github.com/openai/gym) in Go using `cgo` and the C `Python` API.
+This `Go` module provides functionality to access [OpenAI Gym](https://github.com/openai/gym) in Go using `cgo` and the C `Python` API.
 The API has been kept very similar to the API of OpenAI Gym, except that certain aspects have been made more "Go-like".
-For example, the `make` factory has been changed to be called 	`New`, to keep consistent with the Go convention of constructor names.
-Another example is that action and observation spaces are unexported, and they must be accessed through their respective getter methods.
+For example, action and observation spaces are unexported, and they must be accessed through their respective getter methods.
 Additionally, many functions return Go `error`s, when the OpenAI Gym API does not.

 This module simply provides `Go` bindings for OpenAI Gym.
 The module uses an embedded `Python` interpreter in `Go` code, so the actual gym code running under-the-hood is still `Python`.
-So don't expect `Go`-level performance.
+Don't expect `Go`-level performance.
 If you wanted reinforcement learning environments implemented completely in `Go`, see my [GoLearn: Reinforcement Learning in Go](https://github.com/samuelfneumann/GoLearn) module.

-Currently, only the default OpenAI Gym environments are implemented.
-You cannot yet use the OpenAI Gym wrappers to decorate environments.
-Coming soon!
+**Current State**: Classic control, MuJoCo, and Atari environments work as returned by `gym.make()` in `Python`.
+Only the `ClipAction` wrapper is implemented fully.
+Rendering of environments, either through the `Render()` method or through `PixelObservationWrapper`s does not work.
+Environments must either have `Box` or `Discrete` observation and action spaces.
+Other spaces have not been implemented.
+These environments will still work, you just won't be able to inspect their observation or action spaces with the `ObservationSpace()` and `ActionSpace()` methods respectively.

+If all you need is to be able to call the `Python` functions/methods `gym.make()`, `env.step()`, `env.reset()`, and `env.seed()`, then you can consider this module exactly what you need.
+If you need some of the fancier Open AI Gym tools, like all their wrappers, stay tuned!
+Those are soon to come!

 # Installation and Dependencies
 This package has the following dependencies: